Zidanela/examples/BUILD.md

 ```

-- Use `istioctl` above, and run following command:
+- Use `istioctl` with the following command

 ```bash
 ./istioctl manifest --set installPackagePath=$PATH_TO_OUTPUT_CHARTS apply -f ./integrate-keyfactor-ca.yaml